jorisvddonk/future-battlegrounds/README.md

 As it is merely a _combat engine_, this means that there is no inherent gameplay or UI.

+Future Battlegrounds also serves as a playground to experiment with protocols, gameplay and APIs.

 **NOTE: Future Battlegrounds is a work in progress.
 As such, parts of this readme may be outdated or not implemented yet!**

 The author of Future Battlegrounds intends it to be used in a similar way as [RoboCode](https://robocode.sourceforge.io/), where users implement their own spaceship AIs to duke it out in battle.
 However, there should be no reason why Future Battlegrounds cannot be used to implement a game like [Star Control 2](https://en.wikipedia.org/wiki/Star_Control_II)'s Super Melee mode.

 ## Physics system

 The physics system works similarly to the physics system of Star Control 2: spaceships have inertia in 2d space, but no rotational inertia.
 Furthermore, there is a hard speed cap, which depends on the ship.
+There is no friction; spaceships moving at a certain velocity will continue to move at that exact velocity as long as they don't use their thrusters.

 Unlike Star Control 2, there is no spaceship-spaceship collision.

+## Universe shape

+The universe that is simulated is infinite - not a torus like in SC2.

+To keep space battles centered on the universe origin, damage may be applied to spaceships that stray too far from the universe origin.

 ## Network APIs